 Crime & Safety

-The TCI has long been one of the safest places to live and visit in the Caribbean, but the recession has brought with it something entirely new to these islands: unemployment.
-And with it has come a slight uptick in petty crime.
-Some have attributed the trend as a natural by-product of development; others believe the changing population dynamics -- the influx of a non-national workforce -- is at work, although the global financial downturn and constitutional crisis are certainly factors.
-The bottom line: Crime is minimal in the islands -- the locals, used to a world of unlocked doors, are deeply offended when someone resorts to robbing people of their possessions -- but petty theft does take place, so protect your valuables, money, and cameras.
+The TCI is one of the safest places to live and visit in the Caribbean, but with the rise in tourism numbers has come a slight uptick in petty crime.
+Some have attributed the trend as a natural by-product of development; others believe the changing population dynamics -- the influx of a non-national workforce -- is at work.
+The locals, used to a world of unlocked doors, are deeply offended when someone resorts to robbing people of their possessions -- but petty theft does take place, so protect your valuables, money, and cameras.
 Don't flash big wads of money around, especially when you arrive at the airport.
 Use common sense and be aware of your surroundings at all times.
 Keep your doors locked.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.